jasonsbarr/how-to-think-like-a-programmer/manuscript/04-objects.md

 changeName(person, "Bob");
 ```

 it will actually mutate the object everywhere it is used in the program, which may not be what you want.
+The above example is obvious, but object mutability can actually be a source of very annoying bugs that are difficult to track down and fix.

 It's usually better to create a copy of the object and return that.
 You can do that with `Object.assign`: